 - Receive your confirmation page

-International students need written authorization from the International Student Office and cannot co-op until three consecutive quarters of study have been completed.
+International students need written authorization from the International Student Office and cannot co-op until two consecutive semesters of study have been completed.

 At the end of your co-op, you will receive the message below in your email from email@example.com.
 Do not delete this message.
 Please read it, and complete your evaluation.

-"You are receiving this email because you need to complete your Student Work Report for the co-op quarter(s) at the bottom of this email.
+"You are receiving this email because you need to complete your Student Work Report for the co-op semester(s) at the bottom of this email.

 PROCESS: Once you submit your Student Work Report and your employer submits the Employer Evaluation, your academic department will review your Work Report.
 Please spend the appropriate time on this report.
 It will be accepted or rejected by your faculty advisor based on your thoughtful responses.

 Once accepted, your department will then submit an "S" grade for your co-op.
-Please note, your department may not review the forms and submit your grade until the end of the quarter.
+Please note, your department may not review the forms and submit your grade until the end of the semester.

 SAVING YOUR WORK: The save feature is not working properly.
 You can try saving in small sections, but saving your work in Word and pasting it into the form would be better.
 Submit does work if you complete all sections.

-DOUBLE BLOCK: You must submit the Student Work Report and your employer must submit the Employer Evaluation for each individual quarter of the double block.
-This will allow your department to review the forms and give you an "S" grade for each individual quarter.
+DOUBLE BLOCK: You must submit the Student Work Report and your employer must submit the Employer Evaluation for each individual semester of the double block.
+This will allow your department to review the forms and give you an "S" grade for each individual semester.

-PAST QUARTERS: If you are receiving this email for a past quarter's co-op and you have already been given an "S" grade through your department, please reply to this email with "quarter" and "co-op S grade" in the subject.
+PAST QUARTERS: If you are receiving this email for a past semester's co-op and you have already been given an "S" grade through your department, please reply to this email with "semester" and "co-op S grade" in the subject.
 Your status will be updated in the system and you will stop receiving these reminder emails.

 REJECTED WORK REPORTS: If necessary, you will be able to correct a rejected work report so that it can then be accepted by your department and you can be given and "S" grade."